rootux/neurobrush/README.md

 Local - data_publisher (Java Code)
 --------------
 Run this one locally.
-Reads data from Emotiv helmet or Emotiv emulator, sanitize it, encode it, and send it to the server
+Reads data from Emotiv helmet or Emotiv emulator, sanitize it, encode it, and send it to the server.

 Server - neurobrush_web (Django)
 --------------
-Djano app that act as the server endpoint
-It exposes 2 methods: `collect()` and `getlatestdata()` collect will recieve data from your local computer getlatestdata will output the latest data in a json format the base.html also contains a live socket that updates when getlatestdata updates
+Django app that acts as the server endpoint.
+It exposes 2 methods: `collect()` and `getlatestdata()` collect() will receive data from your local computer getlatestdata() will output the latest data in a JSON format.
+The base.html also contains a live socket that updates when getlatestdata updates.

-How do I make it run?
+How to make it run?
 ====================
 Configuration